JiscSD/taxonomyschema/README.md

 [![Build Status](https://travis-ci.org/JiscRDSS/taxonomyschema.svg?branch=develop)](https://travis-ci.org/JiscRDSS/taxonomyschema)

 # taxonomyschema
-Updates the taxonomy service API with schemas contained in this repository.
+Updates the taxonomy service API with datamodels contained in this repository.

-### Branching Convention
+### Branch Convention
 Branches map to environments:
 - Master branch will deploy to production.
 - Develop branch will deploy to staging.